 Robert remained in the camp until he was liberated by American troops in September 13, 1945.
 After liberation, he was sent to Nagasaki for processing.
 In somewhat of an ironic situation, Robert was interviewed by Thomas W. Ehrlinger who had been his roommate at the University of Wisconsin.
 Ehrlinger's job was to process the former POWs.

-Robert returned to the United States on October 19, 1945.
-He later returned to Janesville after the war.
-When he met with LeRoy Scoville's family, he gave them the wristlet.
+Robert returned to the United States on October 19, 1945, arriving on the S.S.
+Simon Bolivar at Seattle.
+He later returned to Janesville after the war and met with LeRoy Scoville's family during which he gave them the wristlet.

-Robert transferred to the Air Force and remained in the military until July 31, 1962.
+Robert transferred to the United States Air Force and remained in the military until July 31, 1962.
 While he was stationed at Wright-Patterson Air Force Base at Dayton, Ohio, he married Helen Marie Fox on October 19, 1946.
-He became the father of one son and two daughters.
-In 1956, he and his family drove the Alcon Highway when he was stationed at Elmendorf Air Force Base in Anchorage, Alaska.
-His youngest daughter was born on the base.
+In 1956, he and his family drove the Alcon Highway when he was stationed at Elmendorf Air Force Base in Anchorage, Alaska, and his youngest daughter was born on the base.

-During this time, Robert rose in rank to Sergeant Major and Personnel Officer.
+During this time, Robert rose in rank to Sergeant Major and became the Personnel Officer.
 After he retired, he moved to Eagle River, Alaska.
 There, he and his wife raised their six children.
-He took tourists on hunting trips.
+To support his family, he took tourists on hunting trips.

-Robert Boehm died in a hang-gliding accident at Kincaid Park in Anchorage on September 11, 1977.
+Robert Boehm died in a hang-gliding accident at Kincaid Park in Anchorage, Alaska, on September 11, 1977.
 He was buried at Ft.
 Richardson National Cemetery, Ft.
 Richardson, Alaska.